-- The distinctions between these disciplines are arbitrary and ambiguous.
+A mother can usually distinguish between her children.
+With the social sciences, the distinctions between these disciplines are, as communication scholars say of language generally, abstract, arbitrary, and ambiguous.
 What, for example, is the difference between sociology and anthropology?
 Is it that sociology tends to focus on European culture and anthropology focuses on “other” cultures, especially those colonially considered “primitive?”
 However you manage to distinguish these disciplines, that distinction is and will be fraught.

 The Human Science “value proposition”

 As a Human Scientist, there are five major and interrelated aspects to what I do:

 Critical Theory, heavily focusing on power relationships: That distinction I drew between sociology and anthropology sounds awfully Eurocentric, because it is Eurocentric.
 Who are the scholars?
 Typically well-off Europeans or people of European origin, historically, and in some ways still, colonizers.
 It would be absurdly naïve to suggest there is no bias here.